Notice: Undefined index: post_type in /var/www/vhosts/philapark.org/wp-content/plugins/brave-popup-builder/lib/render.php on line 329

 With an estimated 140 communities in 14 other states already utilizing automated speed enforcement cameras, their effectiveness has been clearly demonstrated.
 For example, between 2014 and 2017, New York City saw reduced speeding at camera locations by 63% while reducing fatal crashes by 55%.

-Ultimately there will be a total of thirty-two (32) automated speed enforcement cameras operational at eight (8) different locations on Roosevelt Boulevard for this pilot program.
-The automated speed enforcement camera locations will be the following;
+There are now thirty-two (32) automated speed enforcement cameras operational at eight (8) different locations on Roosevelt Boulevard.
+Posted signage has also been installed to indicate intersections in which speed cameras are installed.
+The automated speed enforcement camera locations are;

 1. Roosevelt Boulevard and Banks Way